-The main characteristics of a good landing page are clarity, simplicity and relevance with respect to the advertisement.
+The main characteristics of a good landing page are clarity, simplicity, and relevance with respect to the advertisement.

 Conversion is probably the most important metric in a PPC campaign because it involves measuring the performance of your ad in economic terms.
 The term "conversion" refers to each of the purchases made by a user after clicking on an ad.
-The conversion ratio is the percentage of users converted into customers out of all the users that clicked on the ad.
+The conversion ratio is the percentage of users converted into customers out of all those that clicked on the ad.

 Conversion ratio = number of conversions ÷ web visits